TUDelft-CS4110/2016-sre-crew/Report.md

 Instead we modified the code so it wouldn't call Appium to perform this but instead execute at runtime an adb instruction.

 Finally, we had studied fuzzing extensively by investing a lot of time into studying papers about the subject.
-It was decided much later to also create a FSM for an application but not only to fuzz it.
+It was decided much later to also create an FSM for an application but not only to fuzz it.
-We had therefore much less knowledge about the subject which slowed the process significantly.
+We had therefore much less knowledge about the subject which significantly slowed down the process.

 ## Applications used